bahrus/p-et-alia/README.md

     Accessibility?
     </summary>

-**NB**  This [document](https://www.filamentgroup.com/lab/accessible-responsive.html#focus) highlights the fact that there may be a growing tension between the amazing flexibility css now allows as far as layout, vs the ideal screen reader and key navigation experience.
+**NB**  This [document](https://www.filamentgroup.com/lab/accessible-responsive.html#focus) highlights the fact that there may be a growing tension between the amazing flexibility css now allows as far as layout, vs the ideal screen reader and keyboard navigation experience.
 I agree a browser solution seems warranted here.
 But do consider this issue carefully.
 Given the cycling capabilities discussed below, it should be possible to balance these concerns, generally speaking.
 </details>

 ## Compact notation